thenetcircle/dino/docs/md/api.md

 * mix

 If the channel has 0 rooms in it, the objectType will be `mix`.

+The `content` field on each attachment specifies a comma separated list of tags for the channel.

 Attachments for each channel describes the ACLs for that channel.